elasticio/jdbc-component/README.md

 ![image](https://user-images.githubusercontent.com/40201204/43592505-5b6bbfe8-967e-11e8-845e-2ce8ac707357.png)
 The action will execute delete query from a ``Table`` dropdown field, as criteria can be used only [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY").
 The action returns count of affected rows.
 Checkbox ``Don't throw Error on an Empty Result`` allows to emit an empty response, otherwise you will get an error on empty response.
+`Enable Rebound` if `Yes` in case of deadlocks rebound message using Sailor rebound mechanism, number of rebound can be specified via environment variable: `ELASTICIO_REBOUND_LIMIT` recommended value 3
 #### Input fields description
 ![image](https://user-images.githubusercontent.com/40201204/43644579-f593d1c8-9737-11e8-9b97-ee9e575a19f7.png)
 As an input metadata you will get a Primary Key field to provide the data inside as a clause value.